-When I commenced on the OMS diet, I ate a lot of raw fruit, vegetables and dates!
+When I commenced on the Overcoming MS diet, I ate a lot of raw fruit, vegetables and dates!
 Delicious, but not very filling.
 Then I started branching out to salads, soups and pasta dishes.
 To my surprise (and delight) I realised that simple, wholesome meals could be made easily and quickly.

 Take a little time to plan your weekly shop and the meals you hope to prepare.
 Always make extra to eat the next day or freeze.
 That way, when energy levels are low, you won’t be tempted by unhealthy, convenience foods.